-Bring a couple of your favourite dishes from home: Don’t feel obligated to carry everything from home because almost anything in the outdoors is a toy to your young one.
+Bring a couple of your favorite dishes from home: Don’t feel obligated to carry everything from home because almost anything in the outdoors is a toy to your young one.
 However, bringing a few special items, such as a stuffed animal and some books, might help your infant adjust to the new surroundings.

 Is your baby dependent on a sleep aide like white noise?
 My kid has always needed white noise to sleep, and as a preschooler, he still likes to sleep with it.
 If your child is like this, don’t forget to bring a white noise machine with you.
 Some include hooks on the back so you can attach them to a bassinet or play yard straight away.
 If you’re going on a lengthy journey, don’t forget to bring additional batteries!

 Think About Feeding The Baby While Camping